-We have compiled some resources to help you with caring for senior dogs, planning for your dog's future if something happens to you, grief support, and other places to adopt senior dogs.
+We have compiled some resources for senior dogs and senior people.
 We hope you find this information helpful.

-Life-enhancing Products for Senior Animal And Senior People
+Life-enhancing Products for Senior Animals and Senior People

 KittyKaddy™ pet bowls are designed to meet the demands of pet owners with special needs.
 If you have difficulty bending or stooping down to pick up your dog's or cat's bowl, the KittyKaddy and K-9 Kaddy double diners can enhance your ability to care for your pet.